-Leased Line Dial Backup
+Leased Line with Dial Backup & Auto-Restoral Setup

-The Z34 can be configured to restore the communication link upon failure of the leased line.
+The modem can be configured to restore the communication link upon failure of the leased line.
 This requires that each modem have working PSTN lines installed in the jacks marked "WALL" on the back of each modem.
-The originating Z34 (register S0=0) needs to have a telephone number for the remote Z34 stored in memory location 3.
+The originating modem (register S0=0) needs to have a telephone number for the remote modem stored in memory location 3 (AT&Z3=).
 In addition, both modems must have dial backup enabled via register S42.
-The following are stepby-step procedures for enabling leased line operation with dial backup.
+The modem can also restore the communication on the leased line automatically once returned to service (S17=1 S20=180).
+The following are step-by-step procedures for enabling leased line operation with dial backup and auto restoral.
+If auto restoral is not required then remove the S17 and S20 commands from the examples below.
+Auto restoral requires that the originate modem (S7=54) have its S7 register set to six (6) seconds less than that of the answer modem (S7=60 the default value).
+The examples below for asynchronous applications assumes RTS/CTS flow control is supported in the device connecting to the modem.

-Two-/Four-Wire Leased Line with Dial Backup- Answer Side
+Leased Line with Dial Backup and Auto Restoral Answer-Side Modem